mascarenhas/taggedcoro/README.md

 you can still get a traceback of the full stack of the dead coroutine (including all of the coroutines that were stacked above it) using the new `traceback` function.
-It is similar to `debug.traceback`, except that it includes any stacked coroutines in the traceback.
+It is similar to `debug.traceback`, except that it includes a full traceback, following `source` to reach the source of the error and tracing `parent` back to the main thread.

 A new `tag` function returns the tag of a coroutine.
 A `parent` function returns the coroutine that last resumed a coroutine.